RSDKModding/RSDKv4-Decompilation/README.md

 * Added a built in mod loader and API, allowing to easily create and play mods with features such as save file redirection, custom achievements and XML GameConfig data.
 * Custom menu and networking system for Sonic 2 multiplayer, allowing anyone to host and join servers and play 2P VS.
   * Servers may be unreliable; this feature is more or less a proof of concept.
+* Egg Gauntlet Zone is playable in the Time Attack menu in Sonic 2, if you're using a version of the game that includes it.
 * There is now a `settings.ini` file that the game uses to load all settings, similar to Sonic Mania.
 * The dev menu can now be accessed from anywhere by pressing the `ESC` key if enabled in the config.
 * The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if `devMenu` is enabled in the config.